Submit an ATP Question

 Are projects at school bus stops beyond 2 mile radius from a school eligible as a Safe Routes to School project?
 Projects in the vicinity of a public school bus stop are eligible.

 Can Safe Routes to School funding be used to pay teachers who come into schools and teach SRTS curricula?
 ATP will fund “Hiring a Program Manager to coordinate SRTS efforts and volunteers at several schools.”
+See the Non-Infrastructure Guidance for specific details on staff time.

 In the past, SR2S projects encouraged applicants to apply for up to 10% of construction costs for educational purposes.
 Is this being considered in the ATP? if it is, can it be done to pay for staff costs?
 The 10% rule is not applicable for ATP.
 Non-Infrastructure projects can be stand alone projects or combined with construction projects are are not limited to any percentages.
 Staff costs are limited to only those activities specific to a safe routes to school function.